CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/techniquesForRequirementsElicitation.md

 ***

-###Hard Data and Samples
+### Hard Data and Samples

 Look for the right hard data and the right population to observe

-Hard data includes facts and figures like forms, invoices, finacial information, survey results
+Hard data includes facts and figures like forms, invoices, financial information, survey results

 ***

-###Interviews
+### Interviews

 Structures with questions